luxonis/depthai-python/docs/source/components/nodes/tof.rst

 - ``input`` - :ref:`ImgFrame`
 - ``depth`` - :ref:`ImgFrame` - Decoded depth map
 - ``amplitude`` - :ref:`ImgFrame`
+- ``phase`` - :ref:`ImgFrame` Phase image, useful for debugging (FP32)
 - ``intensity`` - :ref:`ImgFrame`
-- ``phase`` - :ref:`ImgFrame` Phase image, useful for debugging (FP32)

 ToF Settings
 ############

 In :ref:`ToF depth` example we allow users to quickly configure ToF settings.
-These are mostly for debugging, and should be enabled:

-- FPPN Correction; It's a process that corrects the fixed pattern noise (FPN) of the ToF sensor.
-It's enabled by default for best performance.
-- Wiggle Correction: It's a process that corrects the wiggle effect of the ToF sensor.
-It's enabled by default for best performance.
-- Temperature Correction: It's a process that corrects the temperature effect of the ToF sensor.
-It's enabled by default for best performance.

-And these settings are up to the user:
+Here are the most important settings:

 * Optical Correction: It's a process that corrects the optical effect.
 When enabled, the ToF returns depth map (represented by Green Line on graph below) instead of distance, so it matches :ref:`StereoDepth` depth reporting.
 It does rectification and distance to depth conversion (Z-map).
 * Phase Unwrapping - Process that corrects the phase wrapping effect of the ToF sensor.
 You can set it to [0..5 are optimized].
 The higher the number, the longer the ToF range, but it also increases the noise.
+Approximate max distance (for exact value, see :ref:`Max distance` below):

-  * `0` - Disabled, up to ~1.5 meters
+  * `0` - Disabled, up to ~1.87 meters
-  * `1` - Up to ~3 meters
+  * `1` - Up to ~3.75 meters
-  * `2` - Up to ~4.5 meters
+  * `2` - Up to ~5.62 meters
-  * `3` - Up to ~6 meters
+  * `3` - Up to ~7.5 meters
-  * `4` - Up to ~7.5 meters
+  * `4` - Up to ~9.37 meters

 * Burst mode: When enabled, ToF node won't reuse frames, as shown on the graph below.
 It's related to post-processing of the ToF frames, not the actual sensor/projector.
 It's disabled by default.
 * Phase shuffle Temporal filter: Averages shuffled and non-shuffled frames of the same modulation frequency to reduce noise.
 It's enabled by default.
 You can disable it to reduce :ref:`ToF motion blur` and system load.

+These are mostly for debugging, and should be enabled:

+- FPPN Correction; It's a process that corrects the fixed pattern noise (FPN) of the ToF sensor.
+It's enabled by default for best performance.
+- Wiggle Correction: It's a process that corrects the wiggle effect of the ToF sensor.
+It's enabled by default for best performance.
+- Temperature Correction: It's a process that corrects the temperature effect of the ToF sensor.
+It's enabled by default for best performance.

 .. image:: /_static/images/components/tof-optical-correction.png

+Here's the time diagram which showcases how ToF decoding gets done based on the settings.

 .. image:: /_static/images/components/tof-diagram.png

 Phase unwrapping
 ################

-If the time it takes for the light to travel from ToF sensor and back exceeds the period of the emitted wave (1.5m or 1.8m), the resulting measurement will "wrap" back to a lower value.
+If the time it takes for the light to travel from ToF sensor and back exceeds the period of the emitted wave (1.5m or 1.87m), the resulting measurement will "wrap" back to a lower value.
 This is called phase wrapping.
 It's similar to how a clock resets after 12 hours.
 Phase unwrapping is possible as our ToF has two different modulation frequencies (80Mhz and 100MHz).

 Phase unwrapping aims to correct this by allowing the sensor to interpret longer distances without confusion.
 It uses algorithms to keep track of how many cycles (round trips of the wave) have occurred,